 Resources to Help You Achieve Your Goals

 Along with the Canadian traditions, the Telfer School of Management values and fosters an environment for all talents to thrive, through both professional growth and personal development.
 In turn, these values will help create a community that truly reflects who we are.
 Through different initiatives and partnerships, the School continues to evolve and strive to make significant contributions to the life of its members.

 To ensure our program is home to exceptionally talented and ambitious business leaders in the making, we offer access to a wide variety of financial support, including scholarships.
 Without assistance from an outside source, students may have trouble paying for a university degree.
 Scholarships thus help students have more time to focus on their studies, rather than needing a part-time job to earn money for their studies, which can take up more than 15 hours per week and become an obstacle to academic success.

 Thankfully, generous donors have and continue to enable Telfer students to redefine business practice for the better as well as decrease the number and amount of loans students need in order to complete their degree.
 Among the different scholarships offered to our students, you can find many that are awarded to students who are part of a Black, Indigenous or Racialized community.
-Per example, the KPMG Scholarships for Accounting Students, created by KPMG LLP, is offered each year to two second year students of the BCom in Accounting program and who have demonstrated academic excellence.
-The Marlene King Patrick Admission Scholarship, generously created by Markene King Patrick, is another scholarship exclusive to Telfer students and is awared to a woman from a Black, Indigenous or Racialized community who is newly admitted into an undergraduate program.
+For example, the KPMG Scholarships for Accounting Students, created by KPMG LLP, is offered each year to two second-year students of the BCom in Accounting program who have demonstrated academic excellence.
+The Marlene King Patrick Admission Scholarship, generously created by Marlene King Patrick, is another scholarship exclusive to Telfer students and is awarded to a woman from a Black, Indigenous or Racialized community who is newly admitted into an undergraduate program.